kontena/kontena/docs/getting-started/installing/coreos.md

 $ cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 64 | head -n 1
 ```

-The SSL certificate specified is a pem file, containing a public certificate followed by a private key (the public certificate must be put before the private key, order matters).
+The SSL certificate specified is a pem file, containing a public certificate followed by a private key (the public certificate must be placed before the private key; order matters).

-After Kontena Master has started you can authenticate as the Kontena Master internal administrator using the `INITIAL_ADMIN_CODE` you provided.
-Refer to [authetication](../../using-kontena/authentication.md) how to login with the admin code and how to configure [Kontena Cloud](https://cloud.kontena.io) as the authentication provider.
+After the Kontena Master has started you can authenticate as the Kontena Master internal administrator using the `INITIAL_ADMIN_CODE` you provided.
+Refer to [authetication](../../using-kontena/authentication.md) for information about how to log in with the admin code and how to configure [Kontena Cloud](https://cloud.kontena.io) as the authentication provider.

 ## Installing Kontena Nodes

-Example cloud-config that can be used as a basis for CoreOS installation can be generated via kontena cli:
+Example cloud-config that can be used as a basis for a CoreOS installation and can be generated via Kontena CLI:

 ```